JaCoB1123/web/Readme.md

 [![Build Status](https://cloud.drone.io/api/badges/JaCoB1123/web/status.svg)](https://cloud.drone.io/JaCoB1123/web)

-# web.go
+# web

-web.go is the simplest way to write web applications in the Go programming language.
-It's ideal for writing simple, performant backend web services.
+web is a simple way to write web applications in the Go programming language.
+It's ideal for writing simple backend web services.

 ## Overview

-web.go should be familiar to people who've developed websites with higher-level web frameworks like sinatra or web.py.
-It is designed to be a lightweight web framework that doesn't impose any scaffolding on the user.
+web is designed to be a lightweight HTTP-Router that makes dependencies clear.
 Some features include:

+* Function's dependencies clearly visible in signature
 * Routing to url handlers based on regular expressions
+* Handlers can return strings to have them written as the response
 * Secure cookies

-* Support for fastcgi and scgi
-* Web applications are compiled to native code.
-This means very fast execution and page render speed
-* Efficiently serving static files
+## Known-Issues

+If you're looking for the fastest router, this is probably not your best choice, since it uses the reflect-Package to call the handler functions and regular expressions for matching routes.
+If speed is your main concern, you're probably better off using something like [HttpRouter](https://github.com/julienschmidt/httprouter) (also see the [Go HTTP Router Benchmark](https://github.com/julienschmidt/go-http-routing-benchmark)).

 ## Installation